Old Dhaka: Economy

 Dholaikhal in old Dhaka has large number of light engineering firms.
 The government is also trying to remove chemical factories from Old Dhaka.
 Counterfeit cosmetics for Dhaka are made in neighborhoods in Old Dhaka.

 Neighborhoods

 Administration

 Old Dhaka consists of 8 metropolitan thanas- Hazaribagh, Lalbagh, Chowkbazar, Bangsal, Kotwali (Dhaka Sadar), Wari, Sutrapur and Gendaria.
 Old Dhaka is under the administration of Dhaka South City Corporation.
 Old Dhaka is bounded by the areas of Mohammadpur on the west, Dhanmondi, New Market, Shahbagh, Ramna, Motijheel and Sabujbagh on the north, Jatrabari and Shyampur on the east, adding also Kamrangir Char Thana and Keraniganj Upazila on the south.

 Government

 Old Dhaka falls under the control Dhaka South City Corporation.
-Sheikh Fazle Noor Taposh is the mayor of the city corporation.

 Landmarks

 List of landmarks in this region: